Sprayer115/ebay-kleinanzeigen-api-mcp/SERVER_DEPLOYMENT.md

 This guide explains how to deploy the Kleinanzeigen MCP Server on a remote server with **SSE transport**, making it accessible from all your clients (Claude Desktop, mobile apps, etc.) via HTTPS.

+**This guide assumes you already have a reverse proxy** (Nginx Proxy Manager, Traefik, Caddy, Cloudflare Tunnel, etc.) that handles HTTPS/SSL.
+The MCP server runs on HTTP port 8000 and your reverse proxy forwards HTTPS traffic to it.

 ## Architecture Overview

 ```